DiogoGravanita/Nashville-Housing-Data-Cleaning-and-Analysis-Project/README.md

 <br/><br/>
 ### Cleaning Sale Date Column:

-Initially, we observed that the sale date column contained unnecessary hours and minutes information, all set to 00:00:00.
-To address this, we removed the extraneous time components to streamline the dataset.
+Initially, it was observed that the sale date column contained unnecessary hours and minutes information, all set to 00:00:00.
+To address this, the extraneous time components were removed to streamline the dataset.

 ```sql